CuprumBuddy/cuprum-garden/content/sources/📔 A Practical Guide to Evil (Erratic Errata).md

 By the way, Good and Evil exist and sometimes grant to those who seem worthy Names – way-more-than-ordinary abilities.
 Named people should fulfill their Roles, which are extremely similar to character archetypes and their purpose in fiction in general.
 Incredibly tropey stuff.

-(I wonder how reading "[[Morphology of the Folktale]]" by [[Vladimir Propp]] or "[[The Hero with a Thousand Faces]]" by [[Joseph Campbell]] would affect my future interpretations of what's going on).
+(I wonder how reading "Morphology of the Folktale" by Vladimir Propp or "The Hero with a Thousand Faces" by Joseph Campbell would affect my future interpretations of what's going on).

-Another interesting thing about "A _Practical_ Guide to Evil" is that it's not very practical, compared to other [[Rational Fiction]] works, though sometimes it provides more obvious lessons similar to those found in "[[Evil Overlord List|Evil Overlord List]]" (basically "Things I'll do if I ever become an Evil Overlord" aimed to avoid numerous mistakes of fictional villains).
+Another interesting thing about "A _Practical_ Guide to Evil" is that it's not very practical, compared to other rational fiction works, though sometimes it provides more obvious lessons similar to those found in "Evil Overlord List" (basically "Things I'll do if I ever become an Evil Overlord" aimed to avoid numerous mistakes of fictional villains).
 Also it's not a guide (i.e. an instruction manual): PGtE – at least so far – doesn't lecture the reader.

 # 2025-03-22 Catherine